CyberYuppy/CyberYuppy/README.md

 # Hello, I'm Peter
 <a href="https://linkedin.com/in/peter-okonye-22b08830a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-As a graduate of Intelligence and security studies, I`m highly invested in researching into emerging technologies and crime trends with a drive to addressing intricate problems.
+As a graduate of Intelligence and security studies, I`m highly invested in researching into emerging crime trends and technologies with a drive to addressing intricate problems.

-I yearn to apply my creative and analytic mind to the world of cybersecurity and help organizations secure their digital enviroment.
+I yearn to apply my analytic mind to the world of cybersecurity and help organizations secure their digital enviroment.
 I am eager to help protect sensitive information and uphold cybersecurity standards as a beginner analyst

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]